benpollarduk/NetAF/docs/docfx/docs/items.md

 ## Interaction

 Interactions can be set up between different assets in the game.
-The **InteractionResult** contains the result of the interaction, and allows the game to react to the interaction.
+The **Interaction** contains the result of the interaction, and allows the game to react to the interaction.

 ```csharp
 var dartsBoard = new Item("Darts board", "A darts board.");